SEG3102F24/lab5-Egerm010/README.md

 # Eric Germond, Student # 0300164005.
 Code originated from given lab5 address book example, and I extended it to work with employees instead.
+Address-list compenent is where new button code is.

+# INSTRUCTIONS: login with test4@gmail.com (password test444) and press display all employees button to see example employee.
+You can also create more employees by pressing the address book button, but be sure to fill in every field, or else the form will not work.

+# OR: create a new account with the sign up button, create employees with the address book button, and then view them from the firebase database with the display employee button.

 # AddressBook